duongpham-vietnam-student/JokesWeb/mysite/README.md

   - App Name: Jokes Website.
   - Description: a simple website for writer.
 You can write, read many jokes and exchange with the literary community.
 # 2. Preliminary Data Model
-  - User Database: identification number(IN), name, Star (Points of your novels if anyone like it), Novel Number(NN).
+  - User Database: identification number(IN), name, star ( sum stars of all your jokes).
+Primary key is IN.
-  - Jokes Database: Name, NN, Author(IN), content.
+  - Jokes Database: jokes identification number(JIN), name, author(IN), content, star (points of your jokes if anyone like it).
+Primary key is JIN.
 # 3. Preliminary Functional Areas